January 25, 2023

 This is a shot of a grouse's overnight accommodation.
 You can see where it plummeted into the fluffy snow, spent the night in it's snow cave, then wandered out come morning, leaving a little deposit behind.

-having pounced and dug after some unfortunate critter.
+there it's tracks come and go from a hole it has dug in the snow, having pounced and dug after some unfortunate critter.
 The upheaval it has made, mars the smooth expanse of snow stretching across our clearing.

 Every morning, the 4 to 6 Blue Jays are waiting for their ration, big puffy gray-blue lumps, sitting up in the branches of the crab apple tree by the tray feeder.
 Apparently we have traded the 18 to 20 jays we've had in previous years, for a surfeit of Hairy Woodpeckers.
 There are at least 4 hanging around, one or two visible at the feeders whenever I look out.
 They take turns, with some noisy altercations, on the hanging peanut feeder, which the Chickadees are also enjoying, as they pick up the bits the woodpeckers dislodge onto the snow beneath.
 A female Pileated woodpecker has been on the tray feeder a few times, and there are always fresh holes drilled into the standing dead beech trees in the bush.
 Those dead trees would also explain the increased number of Hairys this year.